Home | Intervention Overview | United Nations for Equal Dignity

 We look for interested people, who would like to develop our UNED page.
 Please see our Call for Creativity.

-As to the United Nations, we believe that investing time and energy in mutual finger pointing at past failures is not constructive (in no situation in life).
+Our aim is to invite UN critics into the notion that we have but One Planet and that we inhabit it together.
+We promote the concept of joint responsibility, away from deepening divides that might cost humankind's survival in times when only global cooperation can address the global problems that we have.
+We believe that investing time and energy in mutual finger pointing at past failures is not constructive (in no situation in life).
 Fingerpointing is especially destructive when it deepens rifts in times when all of humankind need's to buy into the idea of global joint responsibility.

-The fact that we do not yet have a good "police" in the global village and that global laws are wanting, does not mean that we should not work for them, jointly, all together.
-What is insufficient, instead of being decried in ways that divide us, ought to be made sufficient, jointly.
+The fact that we, as humankind, do not yet have a good "police" in the global village and that global laws are wanting, does not mean that we should not work for them, jointly, all together.
+What is insufficient ought to be made sufficient, jointly, rather than being decried in ways that increase division.

 Meanwhile, we have no choice but to cope with incomplete and weak global institutions at our best ability, however, we need to be clear that this is our joint responsibility.